spatulari/Azin/readme.md

 int x = 5;
 out@io(x);
 ```
-This prints the variable x, variable decleration is like C++, it has only int data type for now, and now int main().
+This prints the variable x, variable decleration is like C++, it has only int data type for now, and no int main() yet.
 It can also print Hello World

 ```